AadithyarajT/Secure-Room-Chat/README.md

 ## User Capabilities

 - Create and join public or private rooms
-- Participate in direct chats
+- Participate in direct chats with friends
 - View and edit profile
 - Hide profile or username
 - Add and manage friends